rochacbruno/marmite/example/content/2024-10-24-getting-started.md

 </figure>

-You can see all available options on the Marmite [Docs]
+You can see all available options on the Marmite [example config] or reading the [docs]

 ### Enabling Comments